 Without physical matter; totally insubstantial.
 An incorporeal creature is not subject to normal laws of physics: one can pass through any substance and move in any direction at will.
-Since matter passes through them, physical attacks against them or from them always miss.
+Physical attacks against them or from them always miss.
 However, magic spells which they cast or which target them function normally.